cuny-academic-commons/commons-in-a-box/readme.md

-# Commons in a Box
+# Commons In A Box

 [Commons In A Box](http://commonsinabox.org) is a suite of WordPress and BuddyPress plugins and themes for community communication and collaboration, put into a single package that is easy to install, customize, and maintain.